Summer Meals Program

 - Heaven’s Windows

-The Summer and Youth Meals Task Forces are always open to new members.
-If you have questions or would like to attend a meeting, please contact Robin McNulty, Director of School Meals Program.
+The Hunger Free Kids Task Force is always open to new members.
+If you have questions or would like to attend a meeting, please contact Robin McNulty, Director of School Meals Program at Robin@sdhunger.org.